What is a Learning Management System?

 Knowledge Online © is ideal for insurers and underwriting agencies to provide their own 'college' to their broker and AR partners.

 Aisle Learn © (Australian Insurance Skills and Learning Environment) has been built specifically for AIA.
 It provides an internal learning system for an organisation's own training material, and includes AIA's catalogue of courses.
-Importantly, it allows the organisation to easily monitor and report on it's compliance with the ASIC continuous training requirements, by providing it's staff with the ability to upload training certificates earned from any provider.
+Importantly, it allows the organisation to easily monitor and report on it's compliance with the ASIC continuous training requirements, by providing it's staff with the ability to upload training certificates and log CPD points earned from any provider.